EricPogueExampleCode-Web/introductions-2024/README.md

 #### Source Selection
 - Under "Source", select the branch you want to publish (usually `main` or `master`).
 - Click "Save" to activate GitHub Pages.

+### Step 4: Test Your Website
+- Your project site will be available at `https://[username].github.io/[repository-name]/`.
+- For example, my website would be available at `https://ericjpogue.github.io/introductions`.
+- Replace `[username]` with your GitHub username and `[repository-name]` with your repository name.
+- It may take a few minutes for the site to go live.
+If it's not immediately available, wait a bit and then refresh.

+Step 3: Replace “[Your Full Name]” with your full name:
+- For example, I would replace “[Your Full Name]” with “Eric Pogue” (Notice that you should also remove the "[" and "]" symbols)
+- Navigate to your repository's main page on GitHub.
+- Locate the `index.html` file or other files you wish to edit.
+- Click on the file to view it, then click the pencil icon (Edit this file) in the top right to start editing.

+Step 4: Replace “[Your Preferred Name]” with your preferred name.

+## Next steps:
+Did you notice that the template fails to style the “Fun Fact” section?
+Can you fix that?

 ### Step 3: Customize Your Website Directly on GitHub